pegasystems/pega-helm-charts/charts/pega/README.md

 When using a private registry that requires a username and password, specify them using the `docker.registry.username` and `docker.registry.password` parameters.

+To avoid specifying the docker registry credentials in values.yaml, create secrets for docker registry credentials.
+Specify secret names as a list of comma-separated strings using `docker.image_pull_secret_names` parameter.

 When you download Docker images, it is recommended that you specify the absolute image version and the image name instead of using the `latest` tag; for example: `pegasystems/pega:8.4.4` or `platform-services/search-n-reporting-service:1.12.0`.
 When you download these images with these details from the Pega repository, you pull the latest available image.
 If you pull images only specifying `latest`, you may not get the image you wanted.

 For this reason, it is also recommended that you specify the `docker.pega.imagePullPolicy: "IfNotPresent"` option in production, since it will ensure that a new generic tagged image will not overwrite the locally cached version.